Sustainability Strategy and ESG Model

 People

-Plenitude values its people, guaranteeing paths of personal and professional growth; it protects their health and safety, as well as their psycho-physical well-being, in a climate that respects diversity and inclusion.
+Plenitude values its people, providing opportunities for personal and professional growth; it protects their health and safety, as well as their psycho-physical well-being, in a climate that respects diversity and inclusion.

 [1] Gender Pay Gap calculated at the same role level and age group.